 Dr. Fatimah Jackson (email@example.com) received her Ph.D., M.A., and B.A. (cum laude with Distinction in all Subjects) from Cornell University.
 Her doctoral dissertation research was on The Relationship of Certain Genetic Traits to the Incidence and Intensity of Malaria in Liberia, West Africa.
 She has conducted research on (and is particularly interested in): 1.)
 Human-plant coevolution, particularly the influence of phytochemicals on human metabolic effects and evolutionary processes and 2.)
 Population substructure in peoples of African descent, developing Ethnogenetic Layering as a computational tool to identify human microethnic groups and differential expressions of health disparities.
 Trained as a human biologist, Dr. Jackson has published extensively in such journals as Human Biology, Biochemical Medicine and Metabolic Biology, Journal of the National Medical Association, American Journal of Human Biology, Annals of Human Biology, BMC Biology, and most recently the American Journal of Public Health.
 Dr. Jackson’s research has been funded by: USAID, Ford Foundation, Huber Foundation, Rockefeller Foundation, NIH (NIMHD and NHGRI), Wenner-Gren Foundation, and EPA.
 Dr. Jackson has taught at Cornell University, University of California – Berkeley, University of Florida, University of Maryland – College Park (where she is Distinguished Scholar Teacher and Professor Emerita), University of North Carolina – Chapel Hill and now at Howard University.
 She has been a Visiting Scholar at University of Georgia and University of Khartoum in Sudan and she was a Senior Fulbright Fellow in Egypt.
 She has been awarded the Nick Norgan Award for 2009 Best Article Published in Annals of Human Biology.
 In 2012 she was the first recipient of the Ernest E. Just Prize in Medical and Public Health Research, Avery Research Institute, College of Charleston and Medical University of South Carolina (University of South Carolina).
 In 2012, she was also Coined by Rear Admiral Dr. Helena Mishoe, National Institutes of Health, NHLBI and US Public Health Service.

-Mr. Nicholas Guthrie (firstname.lastname@example.org) is currently a senior at Howard University, who received his high school diploma from Georgetown Preparatory School in Bethesda, Maryland.
+Mr. Nicholas Guthrie (firstname.lastname@example.org) is currently a MS2 at Howard University College of Medicine, who received his B.S. in Biology from Howard University from Silver Spring, Maryland.
 His research work includes; studies in bacterial viruses with PHAGES at Howard University, novel drug delivery systems using Zeolites at the University of the Western Cape, South Africa, and most recently enzymatic studies at Chulalongkorn University in Bangkok, Thailand.
-He is an active participant in the Louis Stokes Alliance Minority Program and is listed as a co-Author on ‘Whole genome comparison of a large collection of mycobacteriophages reveals a continuum of phage genetic diversity,’ published in eLife.
+He was a Louis Stokes Alliance Minority Program Scholar and is listed as a co-Author on ‘Whole genome comparison of a large collection of mycobacteriophages reveals a continuum of phage genetic diversity,’ published in eLife.
 Nicholas served 2 years as a teaching assistant for the honors biology classes (PHAGES) and a research mentor for those undergraduate students.
-He also serves as the webmaster on the staff of the W. Montague Cobb Research Lab, building and updating their site frequently.
+He also served as the webmaster on the staff of the CRL for the past 4 years, building and updating their site frequently.
 Furthermore, he is the producer of The Backbone, a scholarly journal published from the Cobb Lab twice each year.
-Outside of academia, he enjoys both throwing and theater, previously a track and field coach for Wootton High School in Rockville, Maryland and a technical director with Act Two @ Levine School of Music at Strathmore in Bethesda, Maryland.
+Outside of academia, he enjoys both theater production and the discus throw, previously a track and field coach for Wootton High School in Rockville, Maryland and a technical director with Act Two @ Levine School of Music at Strathmore in Bethesda, Maryland.